Sometimes you have to hit it like a tourist in your own back yard to appreciate what you’ve got…

 The Toronto Zoo is the largest zoo in Canada with over 5,000 animals and seven geographic regions representing 460 species.
 Open year round the sprawling facility in Scarborough is a hit with the kids (and most adults).

-Going for an external walk on the ledge of the CN Tower may seem like a crazy dream, but you can make it a reality with the 360-degree EdgeWalk, an adrenalin-inducing stroll around the big bulb – tethered, of course – in a bright orange jumpsuit.
+Going for a walk on the ledge of a 550-metre tower may seem like folly, but the CN Tower makes it reality with the 360-degree EdgeWalk, an adrenalin-inducing stroll around the big bulb – tethered, of course – in a bright orange jumpsuit.
 You can even get married on the Walk, in pink and black-tuxedo suits and elasticized rings, with the ceremony streamed to your family and friends inside.

 Which way to the gay beach?
 Just head to the Toronto Island airport and turn left.
 Hanlan’s Point is home to one of Canada’s few clothing optional beaches, a one-kilometre swath of mostly bare flesh on the island’s western point.
 Pack a picnic basket and plenty of sunscreen and spend the day people-watching.
 Skip the crowds by setting your email to bounce and go on a weekday.